jabranham/personal-website/content/post/using-pandoc-import-from-word.md

 We went over what most of the flags mean in the [exporting to word post]({{< relref "post/using-pandoc-export-to-word.md">}}).
 One new one is the `--wrap=none` option.
 This tells pandoc not to wrap your lines at 80 characters.
 In other words, each line in your text (latex) file will be one paragraph.
 The other new flag is `-s`, which tells pandoc to create a standalone document i.e. to include the preamble.

+At this point, you can go ahead and commit the new `example-exported.tex` file to git.[^6]

 # Step 2: Look at the tracked changes

 Let's look at the changes our adviser made.
 This method will actually look at *all* the changes our adviser made, whether or not Word had "track changes" mode on.
 Pretty neat, huh?